top of page

 When.
 Anytime except bedtime (because you’ll likely fall asleep).
 Some clients do the meditation at night specifically because it can help them fall asleep.
 It is fine for this purpose, but it doesn’t count as time doing the meditation.
 If you wake up at night and can’t fall asleep, do it then.

 For how long.
-Longer sessions (minimum 90 minutes) are ideal for moving through the four stages, but you’ll benefit from any time you spend doing the meditation.
+Longer sessions (minimum 20minutes) are ideal for moving through the three stages, but you’ll benefit from any time you spend doing the meditation.

 Tips